alucryd/archbuild/README.md

 #### recipients
 The email addresses of the report recipients.

+### admins
+Takes a hashmap of usernames and passwords.
+Using an email as username will automatically fetch your avatar from Gravatar.
+Leave empty to disable authentication.

 ### repos
 The target repositories, all official repositories are defined by default but you may want to restrict, or expand them.
 Custom repositories need an associated `custom-x86_64-build` binary the likes of what's in `devtools`.